0xPolygon/polygon-docs/docs/cdk/architecture/high-level-views.md

 - The data streamer streams data to the sequencer sender and the aggregator.
 - The sequencer sender sequences batches into the L1 smart contract domain and persists data into DAC nodes for validium mode operations.
 - The aggregator sends batches to the prover and receives proofs in return.
 It then aggregates the proofs into batches before submitting them to the AggLayer or L1, depending on the chosen settlement layer.
-- Users interact with the bridge service via the bridge UI.
+- Users interact with the bridge service via the bridge UI or API.
-- The AggLayer also utilizes the bridge service and interacts with the L1 smart contracts.
+- The AggLayer verifies proofs and interacts with the L1 smart contracts.

 ### User data flow